 AI strategy sprint

-A facilitator-led sprint that maps value, feasibility, and the roadmap for your first or next wave of AI programmes.
+A facilitator-led sprint that maps value, feasibility, and the roadmap for your first or next wave of AI workflows.

 • Use-case backlog with value vs. feasibility scoring